 27. Why we can’t store AC in Batteries instead of DC or Can we store AC in batteries instead of DC?

 We cannot store AC in batteries because AC changes their polarity upto 50 (When frequency = 50 Hz) or 60 (When frequency = 60 Hz) times in a second.
 Therefore the battery terminals keep changing Positive (+ve) becomes Negative (-Ve) and vice versa, but the battery cannot change their terminals with the same speed so that’s why we can’t store AC| in Batteries.

-Also when we connect a battery with AC Supply, then It will charge during positive half cycle and discharge during negative half cycle because the Positive (+ve) half cycle cancel the negative (-Ve) half cycle, so the average voltage or current in a complete cycle is Zero.
+Also when we connect a battery with AC Supply, then it will charge during the positive half cycle and discharge during negative half cycle because the Positive (+ve) half cycle cancel the negative (-Ve) half-cycle, so the average voltage or current in a complete cycle is Zero.
 So there is no chance to store AC in the Batteries.

 The Shunt winding has a large number of turns so that it has appreciable inductance.
 When A.C is applied to a shunt motor, the large inductive reactance of shunt winding will reduce the field current too much.
 Consequently, Shunt motor will not usually run on A.C Supply.

 29. What is the difference between Power Transformers and Distribution Transformers?

 Those transformers installed at the ending or receiving end of long high voltage transmission lines are the power transformers.
 The distribution transformers (generally pole mounted) are those installed in the location of the city to provide utilization voltage at the consumer terminals.

 - Power transformers are used in transmission network of higher voltages for step-up and step down the application (400 kV, 200 kV, 110 kV, 66 kV, 33kV) and are generally rated above 200MVA.